mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # IANA Considerations {#iana-considerations}

+This document registers a new ALPN protocol ID {{iana-alpn}} and creates a new registry that manages the assignment of error code points in RoQ
+{{iana-error-codes}}.

-## Registration of a RoQ Identification String
+## Registration of a RoQ Identification String {#iana-alpn}

 This document creates a new registration for the identification of RoQ in the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry